 Francine Weiss isa professor and independent curator with fifteen years of experience working in museums and arts organizations.
 She has participated as a reviewer in many regional and national portfolio reviews.
 Her curatorial experience includes fellowships and research appointments at the Fogg Art Museum at Harvard University and deCordova Museum and Sculpture Park, where she curated several shows of contemporary art.
 More recently she served as Acting Assistant Curator in the Department of Photographs at the National Gallery of Art (Washington DC) and worked as Curator of the Photographic Resource Center (PRC) in Boston.
 As the PRC’s Curator, Francine organized exhibitions of contemporary photography and edited Loupe journal.
 A photography expert, Francine has written extensively about the medium, taught at various area institutions, and advised photographers about professional development.
 She currently teaches photography and modern art at Boston University, where she received her doctorate in 2012.

-How to Prepare and Approach Portfolio Reviews, Galleries and MuseumsFree!
-Add to cart
+Past Event: How to Prepare and Approach Portfolio Reviews, Galleries and MuseumsFree!
+Read More

-20th Juried Exhibition Opening ReceptionFree!
-Add to cart
+Past Event: 20th Juried Exhibition Opening ReceptionFree!
+Read More